sxjczzl/Homebrew-brew/docs/Installation.md

 Create a Homebrew installation wherever you extract the tarball.
 Whichever `brew` command is called is where the packages will be installed.
 You can use this as you see fit, e.g. to have a system set of libs in the default prefix and tweaked formulae for development in `~/homebrew`.

-### Unattended installation
+### Installation without continue prompt

-If you want a non-interactive run of the Homebrew installer that doesn't prompt for passwords (e.g. in automation scripts), prepend [`NONINTERACTIVE=1`](https://github.com/Homebrew/install/#install-homebrew-on-macos-or-linux) to the installation command.
+If you want a run of the Homebrew installer that doesn't prompt for confirmation to continue (e.g. in automation scripts), prepend [`NONINTERACTIVE=1`](https://github.com/Homebrew/install/#install-homebrew-on-macos-or-linux) to the installation command.

+Note that the installer will still ask for a sudo password if your username is not set up for passwordless sudo, or other options like `SUDO_ASKPASS` have not been setup.

 ## Uninstallation